jpillora/chisel/README.md

 # chisel

 Chisel is an HTTP client and server which acts as a TCP proxy.
-Chisel useful in situations where you only have access to HTTP, for example – a corporate firewall.
-Chisel is similar to [crowbar](https://github.com/q3k/crowbar) though achieves **much** higher [performance](#performance). **Warning** This is beta software.
+Chisel useful in situations where you only have access to HTTP, for example – behind a corporate firewall.
+Chisel is very similar to [crowbar](https://github.com/q3k/crowbar) though achieves **much** higher [performance](#performance). **Warning** This is beta software.

 ### Install